Mr-Cricket/tiktok-automation-bot/README.md

 **1. Configure Your Settings:**

 Open the `config.py` file and customize the settings to your liking:

+* `DISCORD_LINKS`: This is important!
+Replace the placeholder links with your own permanent Discord server invites.
+The bot will randomly pick from this list.

 * `COMMENTS`: Add the comments you want the bot to post.
 It will choose one randomly for each video.